interchainio/dev-portal-docsite/ARCHITECTURE.md

 **NOTE** kapa.ai bot support will not be available locally & requires registering your domain in the dashboard.
 If you get CORS errors, this is why.

+---

 # Considerations

 ## Docusaurus
 The only engine with support for multiple versions and multiple documentation topics in 1 site is docusaurus.
 Originally the plan was to go with Nextra, but it would require each documentation site to be its own subdomain (i.e. sdk.website.com).
 This results in each site being run independently, just under 1 domain.
 While this is technically the easier approach a requirement for the docs-site is no hard redirects.
 This means all content must be accessible via URL slugs (i.e. `.com/<slug>`) and all loaded on connection to the site initially.
 This narrowed it down to Docusaurus.
 Coincidentally both the Cosmos-SDK and IBC-Go already used docusaurus too.

 ## Web Hosting
 Web hosting supports [netlify](./.github/workflows/deploy-netlify.yaml) and [github pages](./.github/workflows/deploy-github-pages.yaml) since docusaurus generates static sites.
 This allows developers to use 1 or the other depending on their conformability with either.
 For production, the Interchain Foundation uses the netlify action.
+Any PR submitted to the repo will also get a [preview launched](https://github.com/interchainio/dev-portal-docsite/issues/34) so they can see it in the staging development environment before merge.

 ## Developer Experience
 Developer experience for both upstream and this repositories maintainers is a key consideration in the design.
 Stack components should be able to host their documentation anywhere